webdna/craft-qrcode/README.md

-# QRCode plugin for Craft CMS 4.x
+# QRCode plugin for Craft CMS 5.x

+> Note: This is a fork of the original plugin for Craft 3.x.
+This fork is for Craft 5.x.
+> To install, see the [instructions below](#craft-5-version-installation-from-fork) for the Craft 5 version installation from fork.

 Generate a QR code

 ## Requirements

-This plugin requires Craft CMS 4.0 or later.
+This plugin requires Craft CMS 5.0 or later.

 ## Installation